 - a.
 Do not put pressure on the top of the Chromebook, even if the lid is closed. - b.
 Close the screen when storing your Chromebook. - c.
-Do not store the Chromebook in a case/backpack with items that will put pressure on the screen. - d.
+Do not store the Chromebook in a case/backpack with items that will put pressure on the screen.
+Or with any liquids such as water bottles. - d.
 Clean your screen with a damp cloth or microfiber cloth.